topfreegames/marathon/arch.md

 * Creating a new app;
 * Granting access to an app for a specific user;
 * Submitting templates;
-* Accepting new jobs to be processed (with a CSV of tokens or a segment of users);
+* Accepting new jobs to be processed (with a CSV of users or a segment of users);
 * Storing a job in the Database to be updated by the workers;
-* Storing the job as batches in a queue (redis);
+* Storing the job as batches in a queue (kue);
 * Reporting on the status of a job;
 * Stopping a job;
-* Allow apps to report user tokens;
+* Allow apps to report user tokens;   // Marathon V3
-* Allow one user push notifications.
+* Allow one user push notifications.  // Marathon V3

 The API should create both an entry in a table for Jobs in the relational Database as well as creating a job in Kue: